Jake-The-Human/Turntable-Tools/README.md

 The goal of this project is to make an device that measure RPM, Wow, Flutter, Rumble and help Level a turntable.

-Right now I am using a AdaFruit Feather board and a mems device.
+Right now I am using a AdaFruit Feather board's build in adc and a mems device.

 ## Hardware: